NC State Wolfpack women's soccer: 2020s

 The decade started with a season effected by the COVID-19 pandemic.
 The Wolfpack decided to opt out of the season due to concerns surrounding the pandemic.
 However, the Wolfpack returned for the spring season and finished 5–3–1 but were not invited to the NCAA Tournament.
 The non-invite snapped a four-year streak of being invited to the tournament.
 2021 saw a return to a more normal schedule where the Wolfpack posted a 9–9–2 overall record and went 4–6–0 in ACC play.
 They returned to the NCAA Tournament four the fifth time in six years.
 In 2022, the Wolfpack finished 7–7–6 overall and 2–6–2 in ACC play.
 Their seven overall wins and 2 ACC wins were the worst in a full season since 2015.
 However, they received an invitation NCAA Tournament, extending their streak to six out of seven years and six straight full seasons of play.
+In 2023, the Wolfpack would fare worse, finishing 3–9–6 overall and 2–5–3 in ACC play.
+Their season was the worst since 2014 and was a downward trend from the previous season.
+The downward trend continued into 2024 as the Wolfpack finished 4–10–4 overall and 1–6–3 in ACC play.
+After the season, Tim Santoro was fired as head coach.